-The book, Dopesick, fully describes the American opioid epidemic with comprehensive interviews of many victom families.
+The book, Dopesick, fully describes the American opioid epidemic with comprehensive interviews of many victim families.

-People soon used these pills for recreational high: chewing the pill to extract the essense, then snore or inject.
+People soon used these pills for recreational high: chewing the pill to extract the essence, then snore or inject.
 The drug is NOT safe as the Big Pharm claimed; the addicted suffered from the opiate withdrawal symptoms, aka dope sick.
 They would try every means such as armed robbery, prostitution, etc to get the drugs.
-They would also seek substancesk with stronger potency for economical reason, such as heroine or morphinan, and eventually fentanyl if they survived the overdose.
+They would also seek substances with stronger potency for economical reason, such as heroine or morphines, and eventually fentanyl if they survived the overdose.

 The author is also a strong proponent of Medicine-Assisted-Treatment, MAT.
 The addicted should take Vivitrol with close medical supervision to fight the relapse.
 Unfortunately, the MAT treatment takes 7 - 8 years to detox, not everyone can access or afford such treatments.